OHBA-analysis/osl-dynamics/doc/index.rst

 OSL Dynamics
 ============

 This package contains models for analysing neuroimaging data developed by the Oxford Centre for Human Brain Activity (OHBA) group at the University of Oxford.
+Our group website is `here <https://www.psych.ox.ac.uk/research/ohba-analysis-group>`_.

 Models included:
     - Hidden Markov Model (HMM).